CrayLabs/NCAR_ML_EKE/README.md

-# SmartSim-Enabled MOM6 Simulation with ML EKE Parameterization
+# Using Machine Learning at Scale in HPC Simulations with SmartSim

 This project is code for the paper: Using Machine Learning at Scale in HPC Simulations with SmartSim